rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 picture of the real situation.
 The problem becomes running the same code with a different random number over and over again!
 In big database searches, one needs to dig through all the data to find wanted data.
 There may be just one datum or many data which fit the search criterion.
-Sometimes, we don't need all the data which satisfy the condition.
+Sometimes, we don't need all the data which satisfies the condition.
 Sometimes, we do need all of them.
 To speed up the search, the big database is divided into smaller databases, and each smaller databases are searched independently by many workers!

 #### Queue Method